sonjafoerster/internshipNL2023/01_OMM_Part_I.md

 # Troubleshooting
 ## General
 Please find a list of [known problems and troubleshooting](https://github.com/int-brain-lab/iblapps/wiki/5.-Troubleshooting "https://github.com/int-brain-lab/iblapps/wiki/5.-Troubleshooting") in the respective section of the IBL user guide.
-If you encounter other issues, please try first to update your enviornment as described [[here]].
+If you encounter other issues, please try first to update your enviornment as described [here](https://github.com/sonjafoerster/internshipNL2023/blob/main/01_OMM_Part_I.md#keep-environment-up-to-date).
 If the issue persists you can also
 [open a ticket here](https://github.com/int-brain-lab/iblapps/issues "https://github.com/int-brain-lab/iblapps/issues").
 Make sure to include a proper description to replicate the issue as well as the error message you got in the terminal.

 </br>